vuyombamba/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. prints a string variable using pointers and puts
 4. pritns a string in reverse
 5. rewrites the string in reverse
+6. Prints every other character in a string